jmdict-kindle/jmdict-kindle/README.md

 * lookup for Japanese names.
 * Example sentences
 * Pronunciation
-* the dictionaries can be downloaded as separate files or as one big dictionary (the combined dictionary does not include example sentences due to file size restrictions)
+* the dictionaries can be downloaded as separate files or as one big dictionary

 <!--
 Screenshots were captured inside the Kindle device as explained in